yfiua/rstan-powerlaw-geometric/README.md

 * [discrete-exponential.stan](discrete-exponential.stan): Stan model for geometric distribution
 * [stan-fit-sim-pl.R](stan-fit-sim-pl.R): fit the power-law model with data
 * [stan-fit-sim-exp.R](stan-fit-sim-exp.R): fit the geometric model with data
-* [model-comparison.R](model-comparison.R): compute the Bayes factor of the two models using bridge sampling, with power-law distributed synthetic data
+* [model-comparison-pl.R](model-comparison-pl.R): compute the Bayes factor of the two models using bridge sampling, with power-law distributed synthetic data
+* [model-comparison-exp.R](model-comparison-exp.R): compute the Bayes factor of the two models using bridge sampling, with geometric distributed synthetic data

 Results can be found in the `results/` directory.